simple-configuration-server/website/docs/server-configuration/config-directory.md

 2. './subdirectory/scs-env.yaml'
 3. './subdirectory/sub_endpoint2.scs-env.yaml'

-Values of type Object (dict) of more specific scs-env files update the contents of less specific ones.
-Values with other data types are replaced, in case a more specific scs-env file defines them also.
+Values of type object (dict in python) of more specific scs-env files update the contents of less specific ones.
+Values with other data types are replaced, in case more specific scs-env files define them also.
 For example, considering the scs-env files for './root_endpoint.json' have the following contents:
 1. **./scs-env.yaml**
    ```yaml
    template: